orientechnologies/orientdb-docs/SQL-Functions.md

 ---
 ### max()

 Returns the maximum value.
-If invoked with more than one parameters, the function doesn't aggregate, but returns the maximum value between all the arguments.
+If invoked with more than one parameter, the function doesn't aggregate, but returns the maximum value between all the arguments.

 Syntax: ```max(<field> [, <field-n>]* )```